-Although you wouldn't be subject to the same rules as attorneys, hopefully you can see how idle threats are inappropriate.
 Your threats must be based on good faith.
 Unless there is some basis, however small, the threat of a lawsuit will not be productive.

 Adjusters can usually tell when a victim is serious about threats of litigation.
 If you believe you have a legitimate chance of some form of relief through the courts, threatening a lawsuit is proper.
 That threat can be all you need to get the adjuster to offer some amount of compensation.

 Emphasize the Cost of Litigation

 The logical extension of a lawsuit is the cost of litigation.
 Insurance company defense attorneys are usually independent contractors who bill the company by the hour.
 Once you file a lawsuit, even in small claims court, the insurance company is obligated to defend their insured.